Attash2312/formal_methods/past_papers.md

 ---

-*This document contains comprehensive solutions to formal methods past papers and quizzes, covering Z notation and VDM specifications.*
+*This document contains comprehensive solutions to formal methods past papers and quizzes, covering Z notation and VDM specifications with proper syntax for each notation.*